-Did you now you can sleep in the 2nd most photographed site in Heidelberg, Germany?
-The Hotel Zum Ritter St. Georg’s incredible architecture and rich history make this hotel a must-see, and when we found the rates were reasonable and competitive, we were sold.
+The history of the hotel zum Ritter in Heidelberg lends more interest to the second most photographed site in the city.
+The Hotel Zum Ritter St. Georg’s incredible architecture and rich history make this hotel a must-see, and when we learned the location is incredible and rates were reasonable, we were sold.

 Given the choice when traveling, I love finding historic and interesting hotels (unless traveling with the kids, when pool & amenities must take precedent!).
 I love a good story and a rich background.
 Knowing we are walking on floors where the famous walked, or momentous events occurred.
 When we were surfing websites and choosing our hotel for Heidelberg, Germany, Hotel Zum Ritter came out on top for both historic interest and service.

-The History and Survival of Hotel Zum Ritter:
+The History and Survival of Hotel Zum Ritter in Heidelberg:

-There are many busts on the facade of the building, some known to be of Charles and Francina, but others left to speculation.
-The rams, fruit, & cherubs all symbolized the families wealth and abundance.
+There are many busts on the façade of the building, some known to be of Charles and Francina, but others left to speculation.
+The rams, fruit, & cherubs all symbolized the family’s wealth and abundance.
 In addition to all of this, gold inscriptions were carved on the front and translate, roughly, to: “God alone be glory” “If Jehovah did not build the house, his builders worked in vain.” and “Always remain undefeated, beauty.”
-Which, given the building’s impressive staying power, seems nearly prophetic!
+Which, given the impressive history of the Hotel Ritter through Heidelberg’s turmoil, seems nearly prophetic!

 The stalwart Hotel Zum Ritter St. Georg so impressed Victor Hugo, that he wrote at length about the ornate house’s survival of repeated incursions on Heidelberg.